groboclown/nightjar-mesh/README.md

 Miscellaneous Setup:
 * `WAITTIME` (optional) time, in milliseconds, to wait between data gathering of the services.
 Defaults to 100 milliseconds.
+* `AWS_REGION` this may need to be set, to explicitly tell Nightjar which AWS region to look in.

 Note that the same service can appear multiple times, which allows for having multiple URLs associated with the same service.